Tax Clinic Identity Theft Procedures

 - An introduction.
 Briefly describe the theft of identity (just a couple of sentences).

 - Tax history section.
-Describe in detail the taxpayer’s prior filing history up to the time that his identity was stolen.
+Describe in detail the taxpayer’s prior filing history up to the time his identity was stolen.
 Point out what actions the client took to prepare a correct return for the year of the identity theft.
 If the client has no filing requirement, establish this with a transcript of the wage and income reported to the IRS.
 If some of the W-2s or 1099s are not the client’s, discuss these in the factual analysis section below.
 If the client has a filing requirement without regard to the fraudulent income items, the original executed copy of a correct return should be prepared and submitted with the notebook.

 - Personal Historical Background.
 Describe the client’s personal background, health, educational history, work history (with particular attention to his work history at the legitimate employer), and where he lives.
 In cases where a fraudulent return or wage report (W-2 or 1099) has been filed by someone other than the client, you can contrast the client’s actual address with the reported address.